Insurance for your candle business

 If you sell candles or wax melts out of your house, it's important to consider the risks that could still affect your business.

-This could include your products causing injury or property damage to customers (which would require product liability insurance or someone breaks into your home and steals the laptop you use for your business as well as your candle-making supplies (which would require business and contents insurance.
+This could include your products causing injury or property damage to customers (which would require product liability insurance or someone breaks into your home and steals the laptop you use for your business as well as your candle-making supplies (which would require equipment and stock covers).

 It's super easy to get cover for your candle company with Superscript.
 Simply click on 'Start your quote' and follow the steps.